boyanio/wasm-wheel/README.md

 #### Rust

 You have to install the Rust toolchain by following these [instructions](https://www.rust-lang.org/en-US/install.html).
-Afterwards you need to install the nightly toolchain in order to compile to WebAssembly using the experimental LLVM compiler.
+Afterwards you need to add the wasm32 target.

 ```
-$> rustup update nightly
+$> rustup update
-$> rustup target add wasm32-unknown-unknown --toolchain nightly
+$> rustup target add wasm32-unknown-unknown
 ```

 #### Java